How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 Bulk Storage (Stockpiling)

-The setup: Refrigerate tins at 2–8°C in an airtight container.
+The setup: Refrigeration is optional for longer-term bulk storage.
+If you use it, keep unopened tins at 2–8°C in an airtight container and let the tin return to room temperature before opening.
 Keep a running log of purchase dates so you use older stock first (FIFO — First In, First Out).
 If you're ordering in bulk from abroad, our buying guide for Europe covers shipping, customs, and how to get the best per-can price.

 Pro tip: Label tins with the purchase date and flavour.
 Rotate stock so nothing sits past its expiry.
 Mark any open tins with the date opened.